shengzhi/shorm/README.md

 ```
 - *if the sharding value lines in[0,3), the sql query will be exeucted against Group1*
 - *if the sharding value lines in[3,5), the sql query will be exeucted against Group2*
-- *if no sharding value, sql query will be executed against default group(i.e. Group1)*
+- *if no sharding value, sql query will be executed against all groups*

 - Create engine from config file
 ```Go
 	engine, err := shorm.NewEngineFromConfig("cluster_config.json")